capr/luapower-work/terra/tr.md

 ## Itemization

-Given a piece of Unicode text and a list of _spans_ containing semantic and stylistic information for each arbitrary sub-portion of the text, itemization is the process of breaking down the text into _segments_ for the purpose of shaping, line-wrapping and rasterization.
+Given a piece of _Unicode text_ and a list of _spans_, itemization is the process of breaking down the text into _segments_ for the purpose of shaping, line-wrapping and rasterization.

 Segments are formed at the boundaries of property combinations that require separate shaping calls.
 The idea is to break down the text into the largest